 - 16.7.
-A decision on a question relating to: - (a) amendments to the Constitution; - (b) determining a request by an organisation to become a Co-opted Member on the Combined Authority Board; or - (c) admission to the Combined Authority as a non-Constituent Council Member;
+A decision on a question relating to: - (a) amendments to the Constitution; - (b) determining a request by an organisation to become a Co-opted Member on the Combined Authority Board;

 requires a vote in favour, by at least two-thirds of all Members (or their Substitute Members) present and voting.